 - Buddy Munroe

-Former Gator catcher Buddy Munroe is in his second season as a volunteer assistant coach with the University of Florida baseball program following two seasons as the team’s student assistant coach.
+Former Gator catcher Buddy Munroe is in his second season as the Director of Baseball Operations for the University of Florida baseball program following a season as the team’s volunteer assistant coach.
 After being taken in the 22nd round of the 2009 Major League Baseball Draft by Minnesota with the 672nd choice, Munroe played two seasons with the Twins’ minor league affiliates in Elizabethton (Tenn.) and Beloit (Wis.).

 In helping Florida reach the 2009 NCAA Gainesville Super Regional as a junior, Munroe played in 51 games, starting 40 games behind the plate and four as the designated hitter.
 He hit .270 with 26 RBI, 23 runs, 11 walks, seven doubles and five homers and was 3-for-4 on the basepaths.
 In SEC play, Munroe batted .275 with 14 runs, 14 RBI and five doubles.
 Eight of his 25 hits in league play went for extra bases, as he had five doubles and three round-trippers.
 He started two of the three games at catcher during the NCAA Gainesville Regional and was 2-for-5 in the finale against Miami (FL), with an RBI grounder in the five-run first inning and he later doubled and scored in the third stanza.
 Munroe delivered the game-winning hit, a walk-off single with a one-out and the bases loaded in the bottom of the ninth, to down Florida State on St. Patrick’s Day, when he was 3-for-5 with two RBI.